madhukarkumar/interal-app-starter/README.md

 ## Setup Emailer -- Optional

-SaaS Starter includes email capabilities for sending emails to users and admins.
+Full Stack Starter Pack includes email capabilities for sending emails to users and admins.

 These are optional and disabled by default.
 See [email docs](email_docs.md) for details on how to enable and customize them.